Prison

 • Utilities – gas/water/electricity

-You can use this “Checklist of financial obligations” to make sure you have covered all of your commitments and debts and what you need to do.
+You can use this checklist of financial obligations to make sure you’ve covered all your commitments, debts, and what you need to do.

-If you are not sure what credit and debt you already have then you can get a copy of your free credit report.
-More information about how to get your credit report here.
+If you’re not sure what credit and debt you already have, you can get a copy of your free credit report.
+More information about how to get your credit report is here.
 Your credit report may not show all of your debts.
 Obtaining your credit report may also mean debt collectors will contact you at your current address.

 03

-Make a plan for how your financial obligations will be managed while in prison
+Plan how your financial obligations will be managed

 • What are your highest priority obligations?

 A home loan may be a high priority debt.
-How will the home loan be paid while you are in prison?
-More information about how to Prioritise Your Debts is here.
+How will the home loan be paid while you’re in prison?
+More information about how to prioritise your debts is here.

 • Can you sell any of your assets to repay loans or debts?